balchja/op_note_multi_label_classification/README.md

 - Iterative stratification of data for training and evaluation
 - Baseline comparison to BoW and tf-idf models
 - Fine-tuning and inference code for Longformer and Llama 3.2 models
-- Evaluation script for model performance
+- Evaluation script for visualization of model performance

 ## Installation